Esbjerg: Landmarks

-The modern red-brick Grundtvig's Church, southeast of the town centre, was designed by Ole Nielsen.
-With its strangely shaped, red-tiled roof, it was completed in 1969.
-Inside, the large wall surfaces are broken only by 12 narrow windows on the east side, creating a contrast with the much brighter tower room which opens into the chancel with light entering from a window high on the east side of the tower.

-Designed by Inger and Johannes Exner, Sædden Church with wave-like folds in its red-brick walls was inaugurated in 1978.
-Daylight focusing on the altar is supplemented by 803 electric light bulbs.

-Gjesing Church, a red-brick building north of the city centre, was completed 1983.
-Like many other modern churches in the area, it has a free-standing bell tower as well as a church hall and meeting rooms.
-Other churches include Zion's Church and Jerne Church.

-Also built in a style akin to the Neo-Gothic architecture of churches, the Bethania Mission House opposite the Church of our Saviour was completed in 1906 by Clausen.

 Museums and theatres

 The municipality has a number of museums, libraries and music and drama venues.
 The Esbjerg Performing Arts Centre (Musikhuset Esbjerg) is a complex with two auditoriums.
 Its concert hall, with seating for over 1,100, can also be adapted for theatrical productions.
 Completed in 1997 to designs by Jan Utzon and his father, it hosts classical concerts, opera, family shows and drama productions.
 Located in the City Park close to the harbour, it forms part of a complex which includes the Esbjerg Art Museum (Esbjerg Kunstmuseum) displaying works from artists including Asger Jorn.
 The museum also regularly hosts temporary international exhibitions.